Olow304/aoshima-SEIS-739/README.md

 - Allow admins to log into the platform to access content - Authentication
 - Allow admin to add, edit, and delete content - Crud operation

+### Testing
+- We have used Jest for testing our react components, e.g. "if component is render, if text is showing up, etc"

 ### Future work
 - Dockerize
 - Add "View your site" feature, allowing admin to view their contents.